The answer to this question can help determine how you create your retirement strategy.

 Month in and month out, your finances ran like clockwork.
 Sure, unexpected expenses would pop up now and then — that’s life.
 You’d cover those costs out of savings, or take on a little debt and pay it down, then go on about your business.
 You’d even make time to plan — and take — vacations.

 Your paycheck provided predictable income that allowed you to manage your finances on a monthly basis.

 You knew how much monthly income you had coming in.
 You used that total to balance a budget, plan for big expenses like vacations, set aside savings for retirement, and most likely, rainy days and even emergencies.

 That same, well-oiled routine you had all of those years can be applied to your finances in retirement.

-When you use a portion of your savings to create ongoing monthly income, you do so much more than receive a check: You remove the weight off your shoulders of trying to make a lump sum last.
+You can help remove the weight off your shoulders of trying to make a lump sum last.
 You create a plan and budget that accommodates the lifestyle you want.

 You set yourself up to receive predictable monthly income.
 And you get to manage your finances just like you always have.

 No more guesswork about how much you can withdraw this year or next.
 You know how much you have coming in, year after year.
 And as long as you follow your income plan, you have the assurance that you won’t run out of money when you need it most.